Battle Mechanics

 • Multiply the Speed by the multiplier corresponding to the Pokémon's current Speed stat stage.

-• In the first three generations, if the Pokémon's trainer has the third badge of the game's primary region (Lt.
-Surge's Thunderbadge, Whitney's Plain Badge or Wattson's Dynamo Badge) and the battle is not a link battle, multiply its Speed by 1.125 (in first- and second-gen games) or 1.1 (in third-gen games).
+• In the first three generations, if the Pokémon's trainer has a particular badge from the game's primary region (Koga's Soulbadge in R/B/Y/FR/LG, Whitney's Plain Badge in G/S/C or Wattson's Dynamo Badge in R/S/E) and the battle is not a link battle, multiply its Speed by 1.125 (in first- and second-generation games) or 1.1 (in third-generation games).

-• If the Pokémon is paralyzed and does not have the Quick Feet ability, divide its Speed by four.
+• If the Pokémon is paralyzed and does not have the Quick Feet ability, halve its Speed (prior to the seventh generation, divide it by four).
+Note that in R/B/Y, stat modification was buggy and could lead to strange results.

 • If the Pokémon is holding a Choice Scarf, multiply its Speed by 1.5.